How to Build Your Self-Confidence at Work

-We'll be exploring some of these techniques on a day on building self-confidence, at the end of November.
-Learning from our own experience but also trying out some new ideas.
+We'll be exploring some of these techniques in a one-day workshop, Building Self-Confidence, on 21st February — learning from our own experience but also trying out some new ideas.

-Building Self-Confidence is a one-day workshop looking at working with thoughts, feelings and behaviour to create a greater sense of self-confidence.
-We will also look at the ways in which self-confidence is already a part of our lives and what we could do to increase it.
+You will look at working with thoughts, feelings and behaviour to create a greater sense of self-confidence.
+We also look at how self-confidence is already a part of our lives and what we could do to increase it.